by W.A. Steer PhD

 - Horizontal scroll option to allow close-up inspection of a narrow part of the spectrum.

-By downloading this file, you consent to the
+By downloading any of these files, you consent to the

 This applet doesn't require any installation, won't touch your Windows Registry, and won't install